-Today's recipe is not especially pretty but it is very tasty.
 A weeknight favourite in our house, this is something I feel good about feeding my kids.
-Much healthier version than most restaurant soups, it's “creamy” but without the cream unless you choose to garnish the soup with a little at the end.
-In fact this soup is made almost entirely of vegetables and of course the cheese at the end.
-Broccoli cheese soup is FULL of vitamins and fiber and a perfect easy dinner for Meatless Monday.
+My broccoli cheddar soup is a much healthier version than restaurant soups without compromising flavor or texture.
+It's “creamy” but without the cream unless you choose to garnish the soup with a little at the end.
+In fact this soup is made almost entirely of vegetables and of course the cheddar cheese at the end.
+Broccoli cheddar soup is FULL of vitamins and fiber and a perfect easy dinner for Meatless Monday.

 My kids love it served with some homemade no knead bread so I often make that too if time permits or else pick up a fresh whole wheat baguette at the store.
 Salad are another perfect side dish.
-Try Crisp Apple and Fennel salad or my Fresh Fig salad if you are lucky enough to have fresh figs.
+Try it with Crisp Apple and Fennel salad, Rocket and Pear salad, or my Fresh Fig salad if you are lucky enough to have fresh figs.

 This recipe is very straightforward, the only thing to be aware of is that you add the cheese at the end of cooking.
 Don't let the soup come to a boil after adding cheese or it can become grainy as the cheese separates.

 I've been lucky that my kids generally like fruits and vegetables.
 That being said, they love carbs more and as they've gotten older, they've gotten a little pickier.
 I find they are least picky when they are hungry to the first thing I do when I make dinner is chop up the veggies.
-I put a simple plate of raw veggies (usually 3-5 like cucumber, carrots, peppers, cherry tomatoes, broccoli, cauliflower etc.) When the kids come in the kitchen complaining of hunger, I have an answer, a fresh plate of veggies, washed and ready to eat.
-While they are sometimes resistant if the vegetables aren't ready, if the veg are all ready, they will mindlessly start snacking on them.
+I put a simple plate of raw veggies (usually 3-5 choices like cucumber, carrots, peppers, cherry tomatoes, broccoli, cauliflower etc.) When the kids come in the kitchen complaining of hunger, I have an answer, a fresh plate of veggies, washed and ready to eat.
+While they are sometimes resistant if the vegetables aren't ready, if the plate is out, they will mindlessly start snacking on them.

 Another "hidden veggie" recipe that my kids love are these Zucchini Muffins.
 Give those a go for more veggie snacking.

-Enjoy the soup and let me know if it converts your kids to broccoli lovers.
+Enjoy the soup and let me know in the comments if it converts your kids to broccoli lovers!